-Music Industry Seeks to Level the Playing Field with New Law
+Music Industry Levels the Playing Field with New Law

 On October 11th, 2018, President Trump signed into law the Music Modernization Act (MMA).
 Utah senior senator Orrin Hatch was co-author of the bill.
 The Music Modernization Act will ensure that musical artists and their publishers are not being undercut in the digital era of music streaming services.
 The MMA is long overdue.